Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Hokies covered the spread in their only game when underdogs by 5 points or more.

-- Virginia Tech's games this year have hit the over on one of five set point totals (20%).
+- Virginia Tech's games this season have eclipsed the over/under one time in five opportunities (20%).

-- Virginia Tech is 1-1 against the spread and 1-1 overall when the team scores more than 22.6 points.
+- When Virginia Tech puts up more than 22.6 points, it is 1-1 against the spread and 1-1 overall.

-- The Hokies have six giveaways this season, while the Panthers have eight takeaways .
+- This year the Hokies have six turnovers, two fewer than the Panthers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.